Pharynx

 In humans, the pharynx is part of the digestive system and the conducting zone of the respiratory system.
-(The conducting zone—which also includes the nostrils of the nose, the larynx, trachea, bronchi, and bronchioles—filters, warms and moistens air and conducts it into the lungs).
-The human pharynx is conventionally divided into three sections: the nasopharynx, oropharynx, and laryngopharynx.
-It is also important in vocalization.
+(The conducting zone—which also includes the nostrils of the nose, the larynx, trachea, bronchi, and bronchioles—filters, warms, and moistens air and conducts it into the lungs).
+The human pharynx is conventionally divided into three sections: the nasopharynx, oropharynx, and laryngopharynx (hypopharynx).